nholo1332/CNECT/README.md

 ## Credits

 All dependencies can be found in the `pubspec.yaml` file.
 All licenses can be found on the licenses view in the app.

+The application, logos, and ideas were created by the FBLA Mobile App Development team from Clarkson Public Schools - Mitchel Beeson, Noah Holoubek, and Emily Loseke.